<script>: The Script element #

 replace the text in the module specifier.
 The import map below defines

-that can be used as aliases for the module
+keys square and circle that can be used as aliases for the module

 specifiers shown above.